 1st Mistake to Avoid – Not Filing an Insurance Claim

-The biggest mistake and I repeat the biggest mistake you can make is to NOT file an insurance claim when your home has been damaged in a storm.
-It is a common misconception that your insurance rates will increase if you have large storm claims however, these are unfounded.
-Insurance companies are not allowed to increase rates or deny the renewal of a policy due to any natural act like hail, wind, and tornadoes.
+The biggest mistake, and I repeat the biggest mistake you can make, is to NOT file an insurance claim when your home has been damaged in a storm.
+It is a common misconception that your insurance rates will increase if you have large storm claims.
+However, these are unfounded.
+Insurance companies are not allowed to increase rates or deny a policy’s renewal due to any natural act like hail, wind, and tornadoes.
 This is because an act of nature is out of your control.
-Therefore, not the dollar amount of a claim nor the number of claims filed, due to storm damage, can ever affect your insurance rate negatively.
+Therefore, not the dollar amount of a claim nor the number of claims filed due to storm damage can even affect your insurance rate negatively.

 $3400 is the average a Texan will pay for homeowner’s insurance annually ($300,000 Liability), while full roof replacements claims are filed every 9 years on average.
 That’s about $30,600 paid into the insurance company before ever using your benefits.
 The average cost of a roof replacement for a 2500sf home is approximately $9,000 – 13,000, much less than the $30,600 paid in already. $3400 a year puts Texans at the 5th most expensive state in the nation for homeowner’s insurance.

 “Basically, every resident of North Texas has a similar chance of seeing hail in any given year,” David Finfrock said.
 “It’s just the luck of the draw as to who actually gets hit.”